 As people who are involved heavily in the pet industry here in Calgary we try to stay well informed about what goes on.
 Sometimes our customers who use our services tell us about their experiences when using another local business to provide them with services that we are unable to provide.

-Canine Correction, our sister Dog Training company.
+The folks who wrote the following letter are customers of Canine Correction, our sister Dog Training company.
 We ask that our trainees write us and keep us up to date as to how well their training home work is going and to coach them along between sessions.
 Tje following is how it was going for them after they had used trhe kennel services at the Stonehaven Kennels.

 "I had been wanting to send you an update on Crimson & Indigo but since coming back from our holidays it has been somewhat stressful at home.
 Both dogs had to be placed in a kennel - Stonehaven, during the Christmas break; I had to scramble to find someone who could take the dogs on short notice - everyone was booked up and every kennel I called said they had been booked for a couple of months or more.
 Stonehaven had a last minute cancellation and was able to take both the dogs.